reposense/RepoSense/docs/dg/report.md

 The summary module is activated after the information is loaded from the main Vue.JS object.
 At creation, the `repo` attribute is populated with the `window.REPOS` object, which contains information loaded from `summary.json`.

 ### Filtering users and repositories
 The commits information is retrieved from the corresponding project folders for each repository.
-These information will be filtered and sorted before passed into the template to be displayed as ramp charts.
+This information will be filtered and sorted before getting passed into the template to be displayed as ramp charts.

 <!-- ==================================================================================================== -->